Skip to content

 • POSTPROC:

-converts binary data accumulated during the simulation into three-dimensional VTK files for flow field(s) (velocity and pressure) statistics, that can be saved in double or simple precision to save disk space.
-Averaging over homogeneous directions (when present) is also possible to get statistics in an ASCII file.
+converts binary data accumulated during the simulation into three-dimensional VTK files for flow field(s) and (velocity and pressure) statistics.
+The latter can be computed and saved in double or simple precision to save disk space; averaging over homogeneous directions (when present) is also possible to get statistics in an ASCII file;

 • a flow-specific section, e.g. CHANNEL_FLOW:

-contains information for the specific flow case; for the channel flow, for example, it contains the enforced value of the flow rate / pressure gradient in the three Cartesian directions.
+contains information for the specific flow case; for the channel flow, for example, it contains the enforced value of the flow rate / pressure gradient in two of the three Cartesian directions.

 Boundary conditions

-The boundary conditions are specified in the geometry section of settings.in.
-Currently, only few types of boundary conditions are implemented, and some are preliminary.
-However, the infrastructure allows for a simple extension and refinement.
+The boundary conditions are specified in the *_GEOMETRY section of settings.in.
+The infrastructure for boundary conditions is such that extensions and refinements are relatively easy.
 Five BC types are available: no-slip solid wall (w), periodic (p), in-plane moving wall (m), total pressure inlet (i) and total pressure outlet (o).
 In settings.in, the number of boundaries must be first specified (either as nFaces or nStlFiles for the analytic and STL descriptions, respectively); then, each boundary condition must be prescribed with one line of the type:

 type=<bcType> <bcSpec1>=value <bcSpec2>=value ...

-where the descriptors <bcType> and <bcSpecs> are defined according to the following table:
+where the descriptors <bcType> and <bcSpecs> are described in the following table:

 Boundary condition bcType bcSpecs Notes